 3. Join a book club

 Books are a wonderful way to spark community.
 If you need friends–or more specifically, friends who actually read–Google for ways to find a book club in your area.
 Of course, you can also start one with people you already know!
-And don’t forget online book groups, too, like our own forum(:
+And don’t forget online book groups, too, like our Facebook group that you get access to when you join the Society!

 4. Read out of doors